Skip to main content

 Measures in the same cluster should be of the same scale

 It may be tempting to put measures of different scales on the same chart to convey as much information as possible.
-However, we recommend against this practice because it may cause confusion to your users.
+However, we recommend against this practice because it may confuse your users.

-For example, here we put Orders Count and Cancelled Order Ratio together on the same chart.
-It is confusing to look at a column of raw counts and a column of percentage next to each other.
+For example, here we put the Orders Count and Cancelled Order Ratio together on the same chart.
+It is confusing to look at a column of raw counts and a column of percentages next to each other.

 Styling options